 Read an excerpt from Cloud Computing for Business.

-Linda: Hi, I'm Linda Tucci, Senior News Writer for SearchCIO.com.
+Linda Tucci: Hi, I'm Linda Tucci, senior news writer for SearchCIO.com.
 A new book about cloud computing aims to get beyond the hype and provide IT departments and business people with practical advice on how to derive the greatest business benefit from cloud computing services and cloud computing's various delivery models.
 The book is called Cloud Computing for Business and it comes from The Open Group, a vendor of neutral and technology neutral industry consortium with over 300 members.
-Some of the themes covered include establishing your cloud vision, buying cloud services, understanding cloud risk and building return on investment from cloud computing.
+Some of the themes covered include establishing your cloud vision, buying cloud services, understanding cloud riskand building return on investment from cloud computing.

 I recently caught up with two of the contributors to Cloud Computing for Business, Mark Skilton and Pamela Isom.
 Mark is Director of Global Infrastructure Services CTO Group at Capgemini, the consulting firm and Pam is a Senior Certified Executive Architect with IBM Global Business Services.
 In this SearchCIO.com podcast, Pam and Mark talk about some of the challenges of cloud computing for the business in IT that are examined in the book.

 Can you go through some of the areas where you think cloud computing might not be appropriate for a company at this time?

 Mark Skilton: In the book, what we do is we cover a requirements decision tree, a decision process, the cloud, adoption and cloud running in cloud use and your question is companies that may not be ready yet for cloud computing.
 Could be ones where a lot of the investments in their current IT is based on old proprietary technology and there may be a significant cost of migration away from that existing investment, but what we find is that typically because of the awareness of the internet, the use of social networks particularly of the rise of Google and Amazon and other famous poster-childs of cloud, the public cloud.